denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 on "reliable processes of copying and preservation"---attributes that can mean something different to a philosopher than to a librarian.
-From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather structure imposed from without.
+From these insights I take it that "being digital" is not an intrinsic ontological condition, but rather a structure imposed from without.
 Case studies from the history of telegraphy illustrate the concluding discussion on the nature of binary and plain text formats, in a distinction that supersedes the dichotomy between analog and digital media.